Originally posted on November 8, 2019, this post has been updated for accuracy and relevancy.

 Keeping your instruments in good condition is crucial.
-Even maintaining equipment that doesn’t produce data, like freezers and refrigerators, is vital to a lab.
-However, producing accurate data is of the utmost importance, and we rely on scientists in various fields (like medicine) to provide measurements that are reliable.
+Additionally, maintaining even equipment that doesn’t measure data, like freezers and refrigerators, is essential.
+However, producing reliable data is of the highest importance.
+Therefore, we rely on fields like medicine (and others) to deliver measurements that are precise and accurate.

 That’s where calibration comes in.
-Calibration is the process of evaluating and adjusting equipment in order to maximize precision and accuracy.
-And all lab personnel should be familiar with the process and importance of equipment calibration.
+Calibration is the process of evaluating and adjusting equipment in order to ensure total precision and accuracy.
+Everyone within a lab setting should be familiar with equipment calibration.

 Identify the Instruments to be Calibrated